Confidant Classes for Career Consultancy and Coaching Classes

 • “Scissors” is the first time that a Nobel Prize in science has been awarded to an exclusive team of women.
 “Thanks to them, researchers can modify the DNA of animals, plants and microorganisms with very high precision,” said the Nobel jury.

-• This technology has had a revolutionary impact in the life sciences, contributes to new therapies and can make the dream of curing inherited diseases a reality.
+• This technology has had a revolutionary impact in the life sciences, contributes to new cancer therapies and can make the dream of curing inherited diseases a reality.

 • The technique has received a Nobel Prize several times in the past, but speaking to reporters in Stockholm via the telephone link, Prof Charpentier said the call was always a surprise.